0xcatalysis/docs/README.md

 # Overview

-Catalysis is the first **Security Abstraction Layer** that enables unified access to $20B+ ETH, BTC & SOL-backed economic security across restaking protocols.
+Catalysis is the first **Security Abstraction Layer** that unlocks unified access to $20B+ ETH, BTC & SOL-backed economic security across restaking protocols.
 Our goal is to simplify the process of building and managing AVSs by providing a seamless, unified solution for AVS developers and node operators.

 This repository hosts documentation and guides for AVSs & Node operators looking to build on Catalysis.